Your Birmingham offer

 Our Contextual Offer recognises the potential of students whose personal circumstances may have restricted achievement at school or college.
 The scheme allows the University to consider additional socio-economic data, alongside UCAS information, to help make the decision about your application to study at Birmingham.
 You may be eligible for the contextual offer if you meet certain criteria.
 This is applicable if you make Birmingham your firm choice.

 Am I eligible for the Contextual Offer?

-The Contextual Offer allows the University to consider additional your socio-economic data, alongside UCAS information, to help make the decision about your application to study at Birmingham.
 You may be eligible for the Contextual Offer if you meet the following criteria:

 You’ve spent time in local authority care (and you have documented this on your UCAS form)

 Your home postcode is in a low progression to higher education neighbourhood.

 To check your postcode to see if you are in a low progression neighbourhood, visit the Office for Students postcode look-up tool.
 Under 'Area based measure postcode look-up', enter your postcode.
 The map will reload for your area.
 In the box in the top right hand corner it will detail the quintile for the area.
 Your postcode should be assessed as 1 under POLAR4.

 If you’re eligible, you just need to submit your UCAS application in the normal way and we will take your circumstances into account when considering your application.